 While portable air conditioners can help cool small spaces, they aren’t as effective as a traditional window unit or central air.
 However, you can do multiple things to make your portable air conditioner cooler.

 - Close off the space that you are trying to cool.
 Allowing a lot of hot air into the room will make it much harder for your AC unit to lower the temperature in the room.

 - Turn your air conditioner on early.
 If possible, turn it on before the space gets too hot so that it has a chance to work its magic before it gets unbearably hot in the room.

 - Install your portable AC unit correctly and ensure it is adequately vented.
-Most departments require a venting hose that is installed in the window or door to allow hot air to be removed from the room while cold air is pushed in at the same time.
+Most departments require a venting hose installed in the window or door to allow hot air to be removed from the room while cold air is pushed in simultaneously.

 By doing a thorough cleaning and inspection at least once a year, you’ll get rid of dirt buildup that could clog vents that stop your unit from producing cold air.

-Simple repairs can help extend the unit’s life significantly, while replacement will allow you to use new technology and provide better performance over time.
+Simple repairs can help extend the unit’s life, while replacement will allow you to use new technology and provide better performance over time.

 When it comes to keeping your AC system in good shape, there’s no such thing as too much preventative maintenance.